HOME ABOUT US ABOUT MEWHAT'S IN A PICTUREBALTIMORE BLACK HISTORY

 MY LIBRARYHENRYS SHORT STORYS THE DIALOGUEQUOTE GALLERYFAMILY STORY LANDPOEMS

 They say a journey of a thousand miles begins with a single step.
-Recently, I read this quote by Nikita Gill, and it reinvigorated my sense that God has given us all a purpose in life.
+Recently, I read a quote by Nikita Gill, and it reinvigorated my sense that God has given us all a purpose in life.
 She wrote: "Some people are born with tornadoes in their lives, but constellations in their eyes.
 Other people are born with stars at their feet, but their souls are lost at sea."
 I believe I was born with stars in my eyes and found my soul at sea.
-For it was at the age of 18, serving my country at sea when the hand of God spoke to me.
+For it was at the age of 18, serving my country at sea through reading the Bible, when the hand of God spoke to me.

 Although my journey started the year I was born, 1944, way before I could walk, these were years of innocence and darkness, as it were in the beginning.
 In 1949, I stepped into the life of my very first best friend.
 This, of what I wrote in chapter one of my book.
 Unbeknown, in real-time that my journey had already begun.
 Baby steps were being taken into the realities of conscious and unconscious bias— into the evils of humankind.
 From 1949 until 1961, there came trickling's of light as the hand of God spoke in tandem with my heart, and my journey became known in my soul.